-A browser-based tool is provided to edit configurations via SysEx, the most recent version of which is always here9 (older versions are available to match each firmware release).
-This uses the Web MIDI API, which at the time of writing will work only in Google's Chrome browser.
+A GUI tool is provided to edit configurations via SysEx.
+Please find the version appropriate to your FH-2 firmware version on the firmware download page9.

+A standalone version is provided for macOS and Windows, as well as a platform-independent browser-based version.
+This last uses the Web MIDI API, which at the time of writing will work only in browsers based on Google's Chromium (which includes Chrome).